Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 ![Workflow Webhook](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/workflow-webhook.png "Workflow Webhook")

 Next, let's connect a [Debug node](https://docs.losant.com/workflows/outputs/debug/) so you can see what a workflow payload looks like.
 Every workflow is invoked by a trigger which includes a payload.
 In our example, the trigger is the webhook and the payload is whatever Particle sent us.
 As workflows execute, the payload flows through the nodes.
 Nodes can modify and make decisions based on the payload as needed.
-The debug node simply logs the payload to the debug tab.
+The Debug node simply logs the payload to the debug tab.

-Drag a debug node to the canvas and connect it to the webhook node.
+Drag a Debug node to the canvas and connect it to the Webhook node.

 ![Workflow Debug](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/workflow-debug.png "Workflow Debug")